oncleben31/cookiecutter-homeassistant-custom-component/README.rst

 - Ready to use Home Assistant custom component
 - UI configuration with config Flow
 - Translations
-- Development and testing in Visual Studio Code devcontainer
+- Development and testing in Visual Studio Code development container
 - HACS_ ready
 - Continuous integration with `GitHub Actions`_